antonyj453/DLT/README.md

     print(load_info)
 ```
 * Load the data--> Remove the exit() call from the main function in weatherapi.py, so that running the python3 weatherapi.py command will now also run the pipeline.
-* After removing the exit() from the code, the new code look like:
+* After removing the exit() function from the code, the new code look like:

 ```
   import dlt